greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     - Click **Create**.

     - Copy the user access token and store it in a safe location.
+If you close the dialog before recording the user access token, you'll need to generate it again.

         ![User Token](../img/snowflake/User-Token.png)